 This course is designed to provide students with an understanding of the process of psychoeducational consultation.
-The student will be exposed to various consultation theories and strategies related to the provision of services for individuals, groups, and organizations (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+The student will be exposed to various consultation theories and strategies related to the provision of services for individuals, groups, and organizations.
+Open only to MA in Counseling Psychology students.